Nathan Patterson (footballer): International career

 Patterson has represented Scotland at various youth levels up to under-21s.
 He was added to the full national squad for the first time in May 2021, ahead of the delayed UEFA Euro 2020 tournament.
 Patterson made his full international debut in a pre-tournament friendly against Luxembourg, came off the bench during the Euros against Croatia at Hampden Park, and made his first start against Moldova in September of that year during 2022 FIFA World Cup qualification.
 On 12 November 2021, Patterson scored a first international goal when he opened the scoring in a vital 2–0 win away in Moldova before setting up Ché Adams for the second.
 This victory saw Scotland qualify for a World Cup play-off place.

+Due to the injury he picked up while playing for Everton, Patterson missed out on UEFA Euro 2024.

 Personal life

 In February 2021, Patterson was one of five Rangers players fined by Scottish police "for attending an illegal gathering of 10 people in a flat" in breach of lockdown rules during the coronavirus pandemic.
 Patterson and the other players were banned for six games by the SFA for the breach, although part of that sentence was suspended.